fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 <div class="content">

+After the brief introduction on the main principles of TypeScript we are ready to start our journey towards a Fullstack TypeScript developer.
+This part will not give you a thorough introduction to all aspects of TypeScript, the goal is rather to have focus in most common issues that arise when developing express backends and React fronends with TypeScript.
+In addition to language features we will also have a strong emphasis in tooling.

 ### Setting things up

-First things first: Install TypeScript support to your IDE of choice.
+Install TypeScript support to your IDE of choice.
 For [Visual Studio Code](https://code.visualstudio.com/) you need the [typescript hero](https://marketplace.visualstudio.com/items?itemName=rbbit.typescript-hero) extension.

 As mentioned before, TypeScript code is not runnable by itself, but it first needs to be compiled into runnable JavaScript code.
 When TypeScript is compiled into JavaScript, the code becomes subject for type erasure.
 This means that type annotations, interfaces, type aliases, and other type system constructs are removed from the code and the result is pure ready-to-run JavaScript.

-In a production environment this need for compilation often means that you need to setup a "build step", where all TypeScript code is compiled into JavaScript in a separate folder, and the production enviroment then runs the code from that folder.
+In a production environment this need for compilation often means that you have to setup a "build step", where all TypeScript code is compiled into JavaScript in a separate folder, and the production enviroment then runs the code from that folder.
 In a development environment it is often more handy to take use of real-time compilation and auto-reloading, in order to be able to see the resulting changes faster.

 Let's start writing our first TypeScript-app.
 To keep things simple, let's start by using the npm package [ts-node](https://github.com/TypeStrong/ts-node), that compiles and executes the desired TypeScript file immediately, so that there is no need for the separate compilation step.

-To use _ts-node_ you need to install it globally with the official _typescript_ package by running _npm install -g ts-node typescript_ .
+To use <i>ts-node</i> you need to install it globally with the official <i>typescript</i> package by running <i>npm install -g ts-node typescript</i>.

-If you can't or don't want to install global packages you can also create an npm project that has the required dependencies and run your scripts in it.
-You can do this by running :`npm init_ to create an empty project and then run:
+If you can't or don't want to install global packages you can create an npm project that has the required dependencies and run your scripts in it.

+As we remember from [part 3](/en/part3) a npm project is set by running running command <i>npm init</i> in an empty directory.
+Then we can install the dependencies by running
 ```
 npm install ts-node typescript
 ```

-And set up _scripts_ within the package.json file to include:
+and set up <i>scripts</i> within the package.json file to include:

 ```json
 {